 Then there’s the back-end to consider.
 For a title that’s even slightly popular, you’ll need to consider creating global low latency infrastructure with multiple points of presence.
-Implementing the features gamers will expect–––reactions, low latency delivery, presence indicators, chat rooms, and so on–––will require significant investment in specialized realtime infrastructure.
+Implementing the basic features gamers will expect–––reactions, low latency delivery, presence indicators, chat rooms, and so on–––will require significant investment in specialized realtime infrastructure.
 And that’s before you’ve chosen which databases, storage, and CDN options best suit your use case.

 If you have the budget, the expertise, and the ongoing commitment to maintaining global realtime infrastructure then the benefits are pretty clear:

 - You get full control of functionality and the experience, within the limits of your capacity and ability to implement your vision.

 - It’s possible to drive licensing costs close to zero, by favoring open source tooling.

 However, those benefits come with some pretty hefty costs: